My 10th great grandfather was John Clarke, a Jamestowne Virginia settler originally from Cambridge, England.

 It is believed that Thomas Clarke, who came over on the 1623 ship Anne, just three years after the Mayflower, was son to John.
 This is only supported by baptismal records showing that Thomas' father was named John.

-I paid a visit to Jamestowne in 2012, and enjoyed learning of all the amazing archaeological discoveries still being made.
+I paid a visit to Jamestowne in the Fall of 2012, and enjoyed learning of all the amazing archaeological discoveries still being made.
 It was truly thrilling to see happy excavators at work.

 |NEW GRAVES ERECTED WHERE SKELETONS WERE FOUND|